newbooks/ML-Resources/README.md

 ## 2. Setting Up Python Programming Environment
 A Python programming environment typically consists of the following components:

+- **Linux-like Environment:** A terminal-based setup or tools that emulate a Linux environment for seamless development.
+- **Integrated Development Environment (IDE):** Tools like PyCharm, VS Code, or Jupyter Notebook to write, debug, and manage your code efficiently.
+- **Packages and Modules:** Libraries and frameworks such as NumPy, Pandas, and Matplotlib to extend Python's functionality for machine learning and data analysis.

 ### 2.1.
-Linux-like Environment
-A terminal-based setup or tools that emulate a Linux environment for seamless development.

-### 2.2.
-Integrated Development Environment (IDE)
-Tools like PyCharm, VS Code, or Jupyter Notebook to write, debug, and manage your code efficiently.

-### 2.3.
-Packages and Modules
-Libraries and frameworks such as NumPy, Pandas, and Matplotlib to extend Python's functionality for machine learning and data analysis.

-### 2.4.
 Windows - WSL (Only applicable to Windows users)
 While Linux and macOS come with a built-in Linux-like environment, Windows users need to install the Windows Subsystem for Linux (WSL) to access a Linux terminal.
 You can find the installation guide at [Microsoft Learn - Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 Here is a sample procedure to install WSL with an Ubuntu Linux distribution: